kevinlimantoro123/tp/docs/UserGuide.md

 ### Import data : `import`

-Overwrites the current contacts in CraftConnect by new data from a JSON file in the specified path.
+Imports new data from a JSON file in the specified path into CraftConnect.

-Format: `import ABSOLUTE_PATH_TO_JSON_FILE`
+Format: `import ABSOLUTE_PATH_TO_JSON_FILE [--overwrite] [--ignore-duplicates]`

+- Duplicated contacts are contacts with at least 1 identical unique identifier, such as two contacts with the same phone number, or two contacts with the same email address.
 - The absolute path refers to the full location of the file starting from the root of the system, for example,
   - `C:\Users\JohnDoe\Documents\Data\addressbook.json` (Windows)
   - `/home/johndoe/Documents/Data/addressbook.json` (Linux)